jstimpfle/astedit/README.txt

 - Rope data structure that can efficiently insert or remove chunks of text
 - UTF-8 encoding/decoding.
-- Basic graphics
+- Basic windowing and OpenGL access using GLFW library
-- Cursor can only go 1 character left/right at a time, currently.
+- Text rendering using FreeType library.

 Now I want to include a parser for a simple programming language that has a valid parse tree for any text that is buffered in the editor.